AlexanderDickie/bittorrentH/README.md

 # bittorrentH

-Implementation of most of the bittorrent protocol, in haskell.
+Implementation of most of the bittorrent protocol, written in Haskell.

 ## Usage
 Install cabal then: